The Kingdom of Christ

 For Advent, For Christmas Eve, For Christmas

-Joy To The World -
+Joy To The World - The

-Joy To The World - Version 3
+Joy To The World - The Original Version by Watts

-Joy To The World - Version 4
+Joy To The World - Joshua Sylvester

 Mason's original score said "from George Frederick Handel."
 However, scholars who have studied the issue state that none of the music actually comes from Handel's work.
 The tune is named after the city of Antioch, Syria, where believers were first called "Christians" (Acts 11:26).